Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to avoid.

 - Fuel delivery module cracks causing leaks (that’s another recall, folks)

-Want to delve deeper into these matters?
+Want to delve further into these matters?

 Take a look at the NHTSA recalls and complaints for the 2008, 2009, and 2010 Mariners.